ashaik20/food-socio-viz/README.md

       - `country_nutrition_scores.csv` represents the nutrition scores of each country along with ISO3 codes for mapping (GENERATED)
       - `SUA_Crops_Livestock_E_All_Data_Categorized.csv` represents a succient categeorized version of the original bulk dataset (GENERATED)
    - `nutrient rankings` folder
-      - Contains three files corresponding to rankings of each countries carbohydrates, fats, and protein intake (GIVEN)
+      - Contains various csv files corresponding to rankings of each countries micronutrients (GENERATED)
 - `lib/` folder contains D3.js dependencies
 - `dataset_analysis`
    - `category_map.json` represents a consolidation and mapping of categories from the bulk FAOStat dataset